aofarrel/Dockstore-Dictionary/outputs/output.rst

 	A public university located in Santa Cruz that is focused on undergraduate and graduate education and research.
 The Genomics Institute, a branch of UCSC's engineering department, is one of the two institutes involved in the development of Dockstore, the other being :ref:`dict OICR`.

 Further reading: `<https://ucsc.edu>`_

 .. updated 2022-05-10

+.. _dict VM:

+VM
+--
+*abbreviation for* virtual machine

+	An emulated computer system that runs on another computer system.
+Usually implies that an entire operating system(s) (the guest OS) is being run on top of another operating system (the host OS) via the host's hypervisor.
+The hypervisor manages the execution of processes of the guest operating system.
+This is in contrast to a :ref:`dict container`, which do not involve hypervisors nor run entire guest operating systems.

+see also :ref:`dict container`

+.. updated 2022-05-10